 Should the level of free cash reserves held by the Academy Trust exceed that which is necessary to service its ongoing working capital needs the Trustees, with reference to the short and longer term forecasts will consider investment of any excess funds over an appropriate period to maximise the return of any such surplus funds whilst ensuring that risk is avoided insofar as is possible.

 Principal Risks and Uncertainties

 The Trustees continue to monitor the risk and uncertainties within the Academy Trust and have maintained the Risk Register.
+It being regularly updated and reviewed.

 The most significant risks identified at the current time are: